 We know from our many conversations with alumni, faculty, staff, and students that people hold a range of perspectives with respect to balancing an expeditious return to free tuition and a financially resilient Cooper Union.
-For some, any delay in the return to fulltuition scholarships is harmful to Cooper Union.
+For some, any delay in the return to full-tuition scholarships is harmful to Cooper Union.
 Others have been clear that they do not want Cooper to return to a full-tuition scholarship model until we have made important investments in our academic program and developed a financial position that enables us to sustain operations of the school with greater reliability, pay off our debt on time, adequately maintain our buildings, and withstand unexpected losses.

-We have aimed to develop a plan that thoughtfully balances all of these goals.
+The plan aims to thoughtfully balance all of these goals.
 For some, it won't be fast enough.
 For others, it will be too fast.
 We have spent significant time studying the issues and debating various approaches.
-Informed by the analyses and discussions, we are recommending an approach that cuts the timeline that was projected in the January 2017 Progress Report by more than half.
+Informed by the analyses and discussions, this approach cuts the timeline that was projected in the FEC's January 2017 Progress Report by more than half.
 We think this is important to harness the community momentum and focus on the goal of free tuition for which there is immense passion and to ensure that the passage of time does not inadvertently dilute the focus on our end goal.